mixologee/tirvandor/homebrewery-files/dmg-homebrewery.md

 1. **The Third Bloodline:** His research suggests a third royal line exists—neither Thandris nor Aethermere, but descendants of a sibling history forgot.
 If true, the entire succession dispute is moot.
 2. **The Dragon's Deal:** His divinations show King Aldric III's father made some kind of bargain with Infernalix.
 He can't see the terms, but the dragon's departure wasn't random.
 3. **The Prophecy Suppression:** He's had a vision of Kaer Thandros burning that he's hidden from the king.
 Showing it might cause the very panic that makes it come true.
-4. **The Aetheian Contact:** His anonymous correspondent claims to be from House Starweaver.
+4. **The Aethorian Contact:** His anonymous correspondent claims to be from House Starweaver.
 They're sharing information that contradicts both continental histories.
 5. **The Approaching Death:** He's divined his own death—within the year.
 He's racing to complete his research and find someone worthy to continue it.
 }}